 Spending Money in Secret

 As mentioned above, if one partner splurges and keeps that secret, it can be a form of financial infidelity.
 This can impact a couple’s shared goals, such as saving for a down payment on a house.
-Some spouses may establish how much they can spend without having to consult the other.
+Some couples may establish how much they can each spend without having to consult the other.
 This can help keep the finances fair and avoid this kind of secret spending.

 Hiding Debt From One Another